PolyplexEngine/copperlang/VM_SPECS.md

 | FLG           | Flag Register | Flags not accesible directly      |

 ### Notes

+Datasize is essentially splitting up the 8 byte wide registers in to smaller registers, think of a register as a C union.
+Though the VM ISA understands the type sizes specified in instructions and will use data accordingly.
+Do be aware of data overlap.

 ```
 When appending datasize, append via:
     *   .byte